smartcontractkit/chainlink-testing-framework/README.md

 ## Developing

 In order to work with CTF, you'll need a few dependencies in place.
-First make sure to have [node](https://nodejs.org/en/download) installed.
+First make sure to have [node](https://nodejs.org/en/download) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install) installed.
 Then run the below:

 ```sh
 make install
 ```

-We also recommend using our handy githooks.
+We also recommend using our handy githooks:

 ```sh
 git config core.hooksPath .githooks